mohamdev/Inverse-Optimal-Control-cpp/README.md

 ## Features

-- **IOC:** Automatically determine the cost function weights for a system by observing optimal behavior.
+- **IOC:** Consists in determining the optimal cost function weights for a DOC, by observing optimal behavior.
 - **Bayesian Optimization:** Solves IOC by approximating DOC cost space through a surrogate model that is function of the costs weights.
-- **Direct Optimal Control (DOC):** Formulates the motion generation through the minimization of a weighted sum of cost functions
+- **Direct Optimal Control (DOC):** Formulates the motion generation problem as the minimization of a weighted sum of cost functions

 ## Requirements